-[29:46] We think also of people in Ukraine also just living with that constant reality of conflict.
-We pray for peace there.
-We pray that that war would end.
-And other places in the world where there's conflict, where there's unrest, where people live just in fear or in danger, we just pray for all those who are struggling and suffering.
+And we pray for all those Lord who are in need there.
+We think also people in Ukraine also just living with that constant reality of conflict.
+We pray for peace there, we pray that that war would end.

+And other places in the world where there's conflict, where there's unrest, where people live just in fear or in danger.
+We just pray for all those who are struggling and suffering.
 We pray for those imprisoned.

 There's in your church who are suffering for their faith.
 We pray for those imprisoned, for those separated from loved ones, for those having to meet and worship in secret.

-May they be so encouraged by your word today.
-And may they be sustained by you in the weeks and months ahead.
-We pray to you, Father, for those in need around us here.
+May they be so encouraged by your word today and may they be sustained by you in the weeks and months ahead.

+We pray to you Father for those in need around us here.
 We pray for those who are unwell in our community and connected to our congregation.
 We pray for those who are grieving.
 We pray for those who are facing difficult times just now.

-We pray for those who are busy and under pressure with their work or those who carry heavy responsibilities at home.
+[30:41] We pray for those who are busy and under pressure with their work or those who carry heavy responsibilities at home.
 We pray for those who've got difficult decisions to make.

-[30:52] We pray for those who feel discouraged or who feel low in their faith and those who maybe feel low in their self-esteem.
+We pray for those who feel discouraged or who feel low in their faith and those who maybe feel low in their self-esteem.

 We pray for those who struggle with anxiety and we pray for all those who maybe find it hard going into the winter months with the darker nights.

-We pray that for all the light and hope and joy of the Gospel would fill their hearts with just renewal and with peace and with strength and that you would be so, so near to them.
+We pray that for all the light and hope and joy of the Gospel would fill their hearts with renewal and peace and strength and that you would be so, so near to them.